Funding and Expertise

 Sydney Angels offers entrepreneurs an efficient path to capital, expertise and experience from its members, who are backed by the $10M Sydney Angels Sidecar Fund.

 Sydney Angels considers early stage deals that are seeking less than $1m at valuations less than $5m.
 However, the typical investment round has been $300k at pre-money valuations of $750k-$2m.

 Funding Application Process

-Applications for funding are made through our online deal room – Gust.com.
-To apply for investment click here.
-Once you have created your Gust profile, you will need to share it with Sydney Angels, pay the application fee of $100 and complete a couple more questions.
+Applications for funding are made through our online deal room, Gust.com.
+Once you have created your Gust profile, you will need to share it with Sydney Angels and complete a couple more questions.

 Sydney Angels conducts an investment cycle every two months.
 Applications received prior to the deadline are reviewed by the selection committee and up to six are selected to present at a Screening Meeting.
 This consists of a ten minute pitch, followed by ten minutes of questions.
 Following the pitches, up to three businesses are selected for the Members Meeting.
 The format of the Members Meeting is a ten minute pitch, followed by ten minutes of questions and then you will have the opportunity to talk to individual Sydney Angels members.

 Valuation of an early-stage business is more art than science.
 It is one of the key issues that divide investors and founder teams seeking funding.
 Although our maximum valuation accepted at Sydney Angels is $5m, the typical angel investor looks for valuations under $2m and many are negotiated to under $1m.
 The high risk, likelihood of dilution and typical time to exit, combine to drive valuations to a level that gives the investor the chance of a realistic return.